Kimiko Burton: Public Defender of San Francisco

 In January 2001, Burton was appointed by Mayor of San Francisco Willie Brown to replace Geoffrey F. Brown as Public Defender, following his appointment to the California Public Utilities Commission.
 Burton ran for a full term as Public Defender in 2002.

 In her campaign, Burton received endorsements from Brown, U.S. Senators Barbara Boxer and Dianne Feinstein, and Representative Nancy Pelosi.
 However, Burton ultimately lost the election to attorney Jeff Adachi, a former assistant public defender.

 California State Personnel Board

 Following her defeat, Burton remained active in politics, endorsing her former boss Johan Klehs in his 2002 campaign for State Controller.
 Burton went on to work for Dennis Herrera in the City Attorney's office.

 Since 2012, Burton has served as a member of the California State Personnel Board, having received a reappointment to the position in 2019 by Governor Gavin Newsom.
 In September 2020, Burton and three fellow members of the board requested a 9.23% pay cut for their positions, in line with reduced compensation ordered for state workers earlier in the year.

 Personal life

 Burton was married to school board member Emilio Cruz.
-She currently lives with her two children in San Francisco, and serves on the board of directors of the John Burton Foundation for Children Without Homes.
+She currently lives with her two children in San Francisco, and serves on the board of directors of John Burton Advocates for Youth, an organization that advocates for youth who have been in foster care or homeless.